 Despite its tactical and logistic failures, the Beer Hall putsch was hijacked by Nazi propagandists, who portrayed it as the first bold steps of a revolutionary movement.
 The history of the putsch was re-written, expunging the truth about Hitler’s flight and other miscalculations.
 The 16 NSDAP members killed during the putsch were remembered as martyrs; those who participated but survived were later awarded their own medal, the Blutorden (‘Blood Order’).
 The Blutfahne – the NSDAP flag carried during the putsch – became one of the party’s most sacred relics.
 November 8th and 9th became days of remembrance on the Nazi calendar; it was no coincidence that Kristallnacht – the violent pogrom against Germany’s Jews in 1938 – was initiated on the 15th anniversary of the putsch.

-1. The Beer Hall putsch was a Nazi attempt to overthrow the government of Bavaria and incite a national revolution.
+1. The Beer Hall putsch, also known as the Munich putsch, was a Nazi attempt to overthrow the Bavarian government and incite a national revolution.

-2. It came at the end of 1923, a year of social unrest and economic disaster that threatened the Weimar regime.
+2. The putsch was attempted in November 1923, following a year of social unrest and economic disaster that threatened the Weimar regime.

-3. On November 8th, Hitler and 600 armed SA troopers took over a provincial government meeting in a Munich beer hall.
+3. On November 8th, Hitler and 600 armed Sturmabteilung troopers invaded a Munich beer hall and took control of a provincial government meeting.

 4. The following day they attempted to link up with SA troops elsewhere in Munich, but became involved in a gunfight at a police roadblock.